tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 ## Goals

-This Request for Comment (RFC) describes Tari-specific implementation details for Bulletproofs+ range proving and verifying.
+This Request for Comment (RFC) describes Tari-specific implementation details for Bulletproofs+ range proving and verifying, in addition to giving an outline of comparative performance.

 ## Related Requests for Comment